hiteshjoshi1/microservice-docker-cart-example/README.md

 9. Use Spring cloud Zipkin to read the trace from AMQP for timing information
 10. Use the trace from AMQP for monitoring in Turbine
 11. Add them into one network so that they can communicate
+12. Ohh, btw, the Config are externalized using Spring cloud config and are situated at https://github.com/hiteshjoshi1/microservice-docker-cart-config.git

 Working Endpoints so far :-
 <div>